‘Just like that’: Yemeni families destroyed by US air strikes

 ‘They were there just a minute ago’

-Like Khawla, who was a few houses down from the al-Sharafis, setting the table and keeping an eye on her two sons, eight-year-old Usama and six-year-old Mustafa, playing outside.
+Like Khawla*, who was a few houses down from the al-Zeinis, setting the table and keeping an eye on her two sons, eight-year-old Usama and six-year-old Mustafa, playing outside.

 They were awaiting their father’s return before the family could sit down to break their fast.